banner

 South Australia

-The South Australian Parliament will next sit from 19 - 21 March 2024.
+The South Australian Parliament will next sit from on 4 - 6 February 2025.

 The last South Australian Election was on 19 March 2022.